pimsmath/onlinecourses2020/content/course/optimal-transport-x.md

   - Young-Heon Kim (UBC)
   - Soumik Pal (University of Washington)
   - Brendan Pass (University of Alberta)
-  - Yanquin Fan (University of Washington)
+  - Yanqin Fan (University of Washington)
 ---

 This course has two main objectives: first, to introduce a wide range of